-3.1 The author, who was confined to death row from the time of his conviction in July 1975 until the commutation of his death sentence on 31 December 1993, i.e. over 18 years, alleges a violation of article 7, on the ground that the period of time spent on death row amounts to cruel, inhuman and degrading treatment.
-He further contends that the time spent on death row is contrary to his right, under article 10, paragraph 1, to be treated with humanity and respect for the inherent dignity of his person.
-It is argued that the execution of a sentence of death after so many years on death row would amount to a violation of the above-mentioned provisions.
-In support of her arguments, counsel refers to recent jurisprudence, inter alia a recent judgment of the Supreme Court of Zimbabwe4, the judgment of the European Court of Human Rights in the case of Soering5, and the arguments of counsel for the applicants in the case of Pratt and Morgan v.
-Attorney General of Jamaica.
+- 3.1 The author, who was confined to the death row section of the State Prison from the time of his conviction in April 1978 to 31 December 1993, i.e. close to 16 years, alleges a violation of article 7 of the Covenant, on the ground that the length of time spent on death row amounts to cruel, inhuman and degrading treatment.
+He further argues that the period of time spent on death row runs counter to his right, under article 10, paragraph 1, to be treated with humanity and respect for the inherent dignity of his person. - 3.2 It is argued that the execution of the sentence after so many years on death row would amount to a violation of the above-mentioned provisions.
+In support of his argument, counsel refers to recent jurisprudence, inter alia a judgment of the Supreme Court of Zimbabwe, the judgment of the European Court of Human Rights in the case of Soering, and the arguments of counsel for the applicants in the case of Pratt and Morgan v.
+Attorney-General of Jamaica.